 Pterygium is commonly called “surfer’s eye.”
 It is a slowly advancing, non-cancerous growth that can cover the pupil after time and decrease vision.
 Occasionally, pterygium causes no symptoms but its appearance, although some individuals experience itching, burning, or blurred vision.

 A pterygium is not usually a serious condition, but when it interferes with sight, it is best to remove it.
 It does have the capacity to return regardless of proper surgical removal, so it is best to protect your eyes from the sun at all times.

-If you are experiencing dry eye syndrome in Huntington Beach or Beverly Hills, California and are looking for relief, request an appointment to see Dr. Gaster today!
+If you are experiencing dry eye syndrome in Orange County or Beverly Hills, California, and are looking for relief, request an appointment to see Dr. Gaster today!